Squatting in Venezuela: Recent

 In 1989, the Caracazo resulted in the deaths of many inhabitants of informal settlements, now commonly known as "barrios".
 In consequence, the Asamblea de Barrios was formed to campaign for the rights of shanty town dwellers.
 This then joined the Bolivaran movement which resulted in Hugo Chávez becoming the president in December 1998.
 At this time, nine of ten Venezuelans lived in urban areas and over half were squatters.
 Chávez introduced a program in 2002 which was run by the National Technical Office for the Regularization of Urban Land Tenancy and aimed to give rancho dwellers title to their land.
 The state planned to build 3 million houses by 2019, under Mission Habitat and Great Mission Housing Venezuela.

 The Centro Financiero Confinanzas is an unfinished skyscraper that became a notorious symbol of the Venezuelan banking crisis of 1994.
 After years of dereliction, it was squatted in 2007 by evangelical Christians as part of a wave of occupations in Caracas.
 Around 3,000 people lived there before being resettled in 2014.
 An earlier squatted building in Caracas was El Helicoide, which is located in the barrio of San Agustín del Sur.
 Intended to be a shopping centre it was never completed then occupied by 10,000 people between 1979 and 1982, some of whom had been previously displaced by its construction.
-The Bolivarian Intelligence Service took over the building in 1985 and it has become a notorious prison, where people participating in the recent protests have been taken to be tortured.
+The Bolivarian Intelligence Service took over the building in 1985 and it has become a notorious prison, where people participating in the ongoing protests have been taken to be tortured.
 In the 2020 World Justice Project Rule of Law Index, Venezuela was rated 128th out 128 countries.